timfong888/digital-garden-template/src/site/notes/Confess to Each Other.md

 Ask yourself the following questions and take note of any topics to confess:

-1. Have you judged someone for an unexpressed expectation (even if that expectation is a reasonable one)?
+1. Have you judged your spouse for an unexpressed expectation (even if that expectation is a reasonable one)?
 2. Have you spoken in a tone or with an intent to convey criticism, tearing down the person?
 3. Have you spoken in a tone or with an intent to convey contempt, your dissatisfaction with a person?
 4. Have you acted in ways that stonewall, either by action (walking away) or in communicating (a shutting-down manner of speaking or appearing)?